origen-hub/origen-core-public/docs/public/architecture/00-top-level.md

 All backend drivers are **peers**.
 No backend derives from any other.

-> **About the IR.**
+> **About the Route.**
-> The IR is a structured, machine-readable execution plan describing steps, dependencies, required tools, and deterministic parameters.
+> The Route is a structured, machine-readable execution plan describing steps, dependencies, required tools, and deterministic parameters.
 It is versioned, schema-validated, and serializable.
 The IR does not encode execution strategy — only intent and structure — ensuring stability across platforms and backends.

 ```
          Compass
-(Maps + Navigators → IR)
+(Maps + Navigators → Route)
              │
              ▼
-         IR (EP)
+         Route (IR)
              │
              ▼
  ┌────────────────────────────────────────────────────────────┐
- │                   Backend Drivers (Peers)                  │
+ │                  Guides(Backend Adapters)                  │
  │    (Each driver consumes IR and performs real execution)   │
- └───────┬──────────┬──────────┬────────────┬────────────┬────┘
+ └───────┬──────────┬──────────────┬────────┬────────────┬────┘
          │          │              │        │            │
          ▼          ▼              ▼        ▼            ▼
   Local Container   Local VM     CI/CD    Serverless   Enterprise
       Driver        Driver      Driver      Driver       Driver
 (development mode) (one-click)